maprice11/ConsultingWork/README.md

 After creating a map of Tennessee, we inquired about patients who came outside the state of Tennessee.
 Just like with the graph of Tennessee, we created a density map of the United States that highlighted which states patients were coming from.

 Doing these projects helped to contribute to a better understanding of Mercy Healthcare's patients.
 It was our goal to alleviate some of their administrative work in analyzing patient demographics.
+Skills I was able to learn was creating visualizations with map, as well as learning to work with confidential patient data.
+If I were to make any changes on the project it would be to gain more understanding on how accessible this healthcare service is to the patients.
+Is the location convenient for patients, and are they receiving the necessary care?